-Added in version 2.5, raw files are binary files which contain the primitive data associated with a data file (above) of the same filename.
+Raw files are binary files which contain the primitive data associated with a data file (above) of the same filename.
 When saving a data file a 'raw' file is automatically created and saved with the same filename, also, loading a data file will automatically load the raw file if it exists.

 It is important to note that raw files cannot be processed by themselves and are always associated with a data (.dat) file.
 This association is through their filenames, both the .dat and .raw have the same filename.
-Therefore renaming a data file without renaming it's associated raw file will disassociate the two.
+Therefore renaming a data file without renaming its associated raw file will disassociate the two.
 Also, renaming a raw file to another data filename (which it was not created with) is not supported and most likely will have unpredictable behavior.